briceth/Qarote/infrastructure/PRODUCTION_SETUP.md

 # Production Infrastructure Setup with Private Networking

-This document explains the production server setup for RabbitHQ using Hetzner Cloud with private networking for enhanced security and performance.
+This document explains the production server setup for Qarote using Hetzner Cloud with private networking for enhanced security and performance.

 ## 🏗️ Architecture Overview